-For those who insist corridors are the future, simply allow yourself to understand that most long distance train routes are actually a series of corridors strung together serviced by one set of equipment, providing one-seat service for passengers choosing to beyond a set of short-distance city-pairs.
+For those who unfortunately insist corridors are the future, simply allow yourself to understand that most long distance train routes are actually a series of corridors strung together, serviced by one set of equipment, providing one-seat service for passengers choosing to beyond a set of short-distance city-pairs.

-Looking at the annual report basic figures and combining them with FY 21 Year To Date figures we learn:
+Looking at the annual report basic figures and combining them with FY 21 Year To Date figures (As originally published in 2021 in the middle of the pandemic) we learn:

 Revenue Passenger Miles

 Northeast Corridor Trains: 123.2 million revenue passenger miles

 Regional/State Subsidized Trains: 160 million revenue passenger miles